JackXueIndiana/APIM-SQL-Spark-Delta-Table/README.md

 - Test the API from Postman with the same Http body

 ## Query Spark Delta Table
-- On your local machine, run databrick CLI and then curl to make sure you can query the table
+- On your local machine, run Databricks CLI and then curl to make sure you can query the table
 - Create an API in APIM and test it from APIM API Test
 - Test it again from Postman with the same Http body.